Chinese Super League: Title sponsor

-The current official title sponsor of the Chinese Super League is Ping'an Insurance, under the second sponsor deal between CSL and Ping'an from 2018 through 2022.
+The current official title sponsor of the Chinese Super League is China Resources Beverage, since 2024.

 Partners and suppliers

 As well as sponsorship for the league itself, the Chinese Super League has a number of official partners and suppliers.
 The official equipment supplier for the league is Nike who have had the contract since the 2005 season.
 According to data published by Imedia Culture Communication Co., Ltd, the sponsor value from official partners and suppliers of Chinese Super League reaches 600 million Yuan in 2017 season.

 The following table shows the partners and suppliers of the Chinese Super League.
 Bold denotes current sponsor.

 Media coverage

 China

-The first broadcast rights holders of the rebranded Chinese Super League was the Shanghai Media Group (SMG), in September 2003 they signed the contract for 2004 to 2006 season.
+The first broadcast rights holders of the rebranded Chinese Super League was the Shanghai Media Group (SMG).
+In September 2003, they signed a three-year contract for 2004, 2005 and 2006 seasons.
 The second SMG contract was signed in February 2007 for the five-year period from 2007 to 2011.

-CCTV acquired the CSL Television rights in 2012, and they held the rights until 2015 under annual contract, CSL was broadcast in CCTV's public cable TV channel CCTV5 and CCTV5+. however, the Sateliite TV rights was sold to Cloud Media from 2014 to 2017.
+CCTV acquired the CSL television rights in 2012, and they held the rights until 2015 under annual contract.
+CSL was broadcast in CCTV's public cable TV channel CCTV5 and CCTV5+ but the satellite TV rights were sold to Cloud Media from 2014 to 2017.

-Starting from the 2016 Season The Chinese Super League sold its television rights on a collective basis.
+Starting from the 2016 season, the Chinese Super League sold its television rights on a collective basis.
 However, it benefits CSL clubs almost equally according to CSL commercial contracts.
 The money is divided into three parts: 10% reserved for the Chinese football association and CSL company, which is paid out as facilities fees and management expenses, as to the remaining 90%, 81% of them is divided equally between the clubs; and 9% is awarded on a merit basis based on final league position.